TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

     - Find potential exploit/s
     - Research about those potential exploit/s
     - Start testing each exploit and techniques through trial and error
-    - Repeat ideation if necessary or until you find the right exploit
+    - Repeat the ideation process if necessary or until you find the right exploit

 3. Escalation:
     - Progress further into the box by implementing successful techniques that emphasises your goal